hugovandernotte/ruby-101/README.md

 - Add Sydney to this array and print out the new array.

-- Delete Melbourne from it a,nd print out the new array.
+- Delete Melbourne from it and print out the new array.

 - You should see something like that: